Hades: Visitors in the underworld

 The hero Orpheus once descended into the underworld in search of his late wife Eurydice, who died when a snake bit her.
 So lovely was the music he played that it charmed even Hades (as well as his wife Persephone), who allowed him to take Eurydice to the land of the living, as long as he did not look back at her on his way out.

 In another story, Theseus and Pirithous pledged to kidnap and marry daughters of Zeus.
 Theseus chose Helen and together they kidnapped her and decided to hold onto her until she was old enough to marry.
 Pirithous chose Persephone.
-They left Helen with Theseus' mother, Aethra, and traveled to the underworld.
+They left Helen with Theseus's mother, Aethra, and traveled to the underworld.
 Hades knew of their plan to capture his wife, so he pretended to offer them hospitality and set a feast; as soon as the pair sat down, snakes coiled around their feet and held them there.
-Theseus was eventually rescued by Heracles but Pirithous remained trapped as punishment for daring to seek the wife of a god for his own.
-According to a scholium on Aristophanes' Frogs by John Tzetzes, Euripides in a now lost play Pirithous had Pirithous, for having tried to abduct Persephone, fed to Cerberus.
+Theseus was eventually rescued by Heracles but Pirithous was either trapped as punishment for daring to seek the wife of a god for his own or killed by Cerberus, depending on the version of the story.